 The Internet puts vast information at your fingertips.
-With a click of a mouse, it lets you buy an airline ticket, buy a book, book a hotel, send flowers to a friend, or purchase stock—often at any time of the day or night.
+With a click of a button, you buy an airline ticket, book a hotel, send flowers to a friend, or purchase stock.
 Before you shop, consider the following safety tips.

 Use a secure browser.